 All Year 9 & 10 players are expected to be available for this mini tournament.
 It is held at school.
-Junior players will be in provisional teams until then.
+Junior players will have already been placed in provisional teams.
 Selectors will use this opportunity to ensure players have been placed accurately in teams based upon their ability and performance in trials.

-Umpiring is compulsory for Collegiate 1 grade players and above.
+Umpiring is compulsory for our top 3 teams, if requested by Netball Wellington.
 If you are a parent who is considering doing some umpiring, please see Netball Wellington’s website for information on their umpiring courses.

-Registration Forms must be completed, and payment made, Friday 15th Feb.
+Registration Forms must be completed online and payment made, Friday 19th February 2021.

-Runners’ Club at lunchtime mid week or / and your own training.
+Runners’ Club Monday lunchtime (please register) or / and your own training.

 WGC running singlet and black shorts